Evaluation of an Electronic CKD Clinical Decision Support System (CDSS) in Clinical Care

 - Carmen Alicia Peralta

 The investigators propose a three-arm, pragmatic, cluster-randomized clinical trial based in primary care.
 Participating Primary Care Providers (PCPs) will be randomized to usual care or one of two intervention arms.
 The first intervention will evaluate the efficacy of an automated CDSS that utilizes the electronic health record (EHR) to facilitate triple marker test ordering, guideline implementation and BP management, compared with usual care, among patients with previous documentation of eGFRcreat <60 ml/min/1.73m2.
-The second intervention goes a step further, and it will evaluate whether a CDSS plus a pharmacist-led CKD management program (CDSS PLUS) can improve BP management and patient CKD and NSAID toxicity knowledge among the patients with newly confirmed higher-risk CKD (eGFRcreat-cys (<45) or eGFR (45-59) + ACR ≥30), compared with CDSS alone.
+The second intervention goes a step further, and will evaluate whether a CDSS plus a follow-up telephone call from a pharmacist (CDSS PLUS) can improve BP management and patient CKD and NSAID toxicity knowledge among the patients with CKD, compared with CDSS alone.
 The primary clinical outcome is BP level, with secondary outcomes related to processes of care and patient knowledge.

 A Randomized Trial to Evaluate an Electronic CKD Clinical Decision Support System (CDSS) in Clinical Care

 The investigators will conduct this study within the three General Internal Medicine (GIM) practices at UCSF.
-These include general internal medicine faculty physicians and residents who practice primary care in 10 clinical teams.
+These include general internal medicine PCPs who practice primary care.
 This trial is specifically designed to work within the framework of the existing infrastructure of these practices.

 Training and Pre-Trial Preparation:

-Prior to the beginning of this trial, all eligible PCPs at the UCSF GIM practice will have the opportunity for education on the Kidney Disease - Improving Global Outcomes (KDIGO) guidelines in the form of a Grand Rounds.
-All clinical providers will be informed of this trial by the PI via email at which time they will have the opportunity to opt-out.
+Prior to the beginning of this trial, all eligible providers at the UCSF GIM practice will be informed of this trial by the PI via email, attached with consent information, at which time they will be sent a link to information about the Kidney Disease Improving Global Outcomes (KDIGO) guidelines, and they will have the opportunity to opt-out of the trial.
 PCP randomization will be performed by the study coordinator using an automated procedure.
-The PCPs randomized to the intervention will have the option to view a training video designed by study PIs and IT experts on the automated CKD CDSS.
+The PCPs randomized to the intervention arms (CDSS and CDSS PLUS) will have the option to view a brief training video designed by study PIs and IT experts on the automated CKD CDSS.

 The analysts will remain blinded throughout the trial and data analyses.